Table of Contents

 I don’t have any recommendations for this as Amazon and other online retailers add so many unnecessary gimmicks to drive the price above £10 (enough to make it profitable when covering postage etc).

-A straightforward metal water bottle with a screw top.
-Some places don’t always have the best tap water and encourage you to buy bottled water which gets expensive and wasteful.
+That said some places don’t always have the best tap water and encourage you to buy bottled water which gets expensive and wasteful.

 Kids’ hats.